TeXworks/texworks/modules/QtPDF/README.md

  - context menu
  - Highlighting! (to show syncing destination, search results, etc.)
  - Port scripting-related functions from Tw (if any)
- - Add a PDFDocumentWidget, derived from PDFDocumentView, which encapsulates the scene and provides, e.g., a load() function for ease of use (similar to what Qt does, see QTreeView vs. QTreeWidget)
  - Possibility to reload current file (e.g., if it changed on disk); note that this requires some reconsideration of memory management, as Page object could change, which would have to be propagated upwards to every object holding a pointer to them (e.g., PDFPageGraphicsItem)
+ - ~~Add a PDFDocumentWidget, derived from PDFDocumentView, which encapsulates the scene and provides, e.g., a load() function for ease of use (similar to what Qt does, see QTreeView vs. QTreeWidget)~~ __DONE__
  - ~~Make program translatable; this probably entails creating a (dummy) Qt .pro file so we can use the normal Qt linguist approach~~ __DONE__
  - ~~Properly namespace the code~~ __DONE__